How to Change or Reset a WordPress Password (2023)

 How to Choose a Strong Password

-A strong password is generally ten characters long and has both capital and small letters, numbers, and a special character.
+A strong password is generally ten characters long and has capital and small letters, numbers, and a special character.

 WordPress has a comprehensive password quality policy that lists these requirements.